Storefront API Getting Started

 - Create a storefront access token as described in the reference here.

-After you get your storefront access token, you're ready to access the Storefront API GraphQL endpoint.
+After you create your storefront access token, you're ready to access the Storefront API GraphQL endpoint.

 Accessing the Storefront API GraphQL endpoint

 You can access the Storefront API GraphQL endpoint using GraphiQL, curl, or any HTTP client.